particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 ### Disadvantages of Simple Auth

-Without your own server, you lose some level of control and customization over your application.
-For instance, if you wanted to store custom information about your customer specific to your application like their name or their favorite pizza topping, this would not be possible currently with simple auth.
+Without your own server, you lose some level of flexibility and ability to customize in your application.
+For instance, if you wanted to store custom information about your customer specific to your application like their name or their favorite pizza topping, this would not be currently supported with simple auth.

-In addition, using simple auth would make it more difficult to capture and use historical data about devices and customers.
+In addition, using simple auth would make it more difficult to capture and use historical data about devices and customers' behavior.
 With your own server and database, you could store data about what time a customer turns on their lights, for example.
-Using simple auth, this would not be possible.
+Using simple auth, this would not be supported.

 ### Simple Auth Implementation